overlookmotel/router-tree/README.md

 #### Using the `Route` class directly

-You can also define routes using this class directly:
+You can define routes using this class directly:

 ```js
 new Route( { /* props */ } )